aframevr/aframe/docs/components/link.md

 - The browser is up-to-date with the WebVR specification and implements the `vrdisplayactivate` event.
 - The destination web page listens to the window [`vrdisplayactivate`] event and enters VR.

+> N.B.
+Currently, VR is only maintained when using desktop VR such as HTC Vive, not google cardboard or even 2d browser fullscreen

 ## Link UX

 A link in VR can be anything such as grabbing onto an object, placing something